Warning: NSFW. Bare breasts ahead!

 Apart from pornography, it is rare for a mass-market American magazine to show the bare breasts or penis of anyone of any race.
 National Geographic is the main exception.
 It gets away with it in the name of science, of showing Americans the world as it truly is.

-But this love of truth only extends to black and brown people, particularly the “tribal” people of Africa, Australia, Melanesia, Micronesia and Amazonia.
+But this love of truth only extends to black and brown people, particularly the “tribal” people of Africa, Australia, the Pacific and Amazonia.
 In the early 1900s Latina and Arab women also appeared bare-breasted – erotically so.
 All in all, pretty much the same sort of people who appeared in human zoos in the late 1800s and early 1900s.

 This love of truth does not extend to white people.
 While it does show naked white people, like in Canada, Yugoslavia and the Baltic, it always manages to show them from behind or in Convenient, Unerotic Poses where you see neither breast nor penis (except on small children).